Building Bridges: Canadian Volunteers and Schools in Need

 In January 2009, Ryan Aldred, Andrea Caverly and the dedicated volunteers of the Afghan School Project founded the Canadian International Learning Foundation, a registered Canadian charity which provides and promotes education for students in areas affected by war, poverty and illness.

 The Canadian International Learning Foundation has rapidly grown to more than 40 volunteers with a wide range of skills and experience.
-From high school students to Project Managers with Research in Motion, we are united in our belief that education for those who need it most can build a more peaceful and prosperous world for us all – and that we can all play a very important role in bringing education to those in need.
-Our second project began in late 2009, and has already proven highly successful.
+From high school students to Project Managers with Research in Motion, we are united in our belief that education for those who need it most can build a more peaceful and prosperous world for us all and that we can all play a very important role in bringing education to those in need.

 We are proud of what we’ve done to support the Kandahar Institute of Modern Studies and the Kabira Adult Attention and School of Orphans and look forward to helping offer the same opportunities to students in need around the world.